 The Legality of Sports Gambling in America

 The Federal Wire Act prohibits anyone from operating an online sportsbook on US soil.
 While it is illegal for anyone to run online sports betting site in the United States, this law does not prohibit American residents from placing bets online at legally licensed and regulated offshore sportsbooks.
 Federal gambling laws in the USA do not have any reach or application for international bookmakers.
-Since PASPA and The Federal Wire Act deal only with the act of accepting sports bets, there are no federal laws preventing American citizens from placing bets, as long as the destination at which they are placing those bets is operating legally within the industry.
+Since The Federal Wire Act deal only with the act of accepting sports bets, there are no federal laws preventing American citizens from placing bets, as long as the destination at which they are placing those bets is operating legally within the industry.
 In 2011 the DOJ Formal Opinion on the Federal Wire Act clarified that its application only pertains to US-based online sports betting and is not applicable to an online casino, poker, lottery, bingo, or horse betting.

 Is Online Sports Betting Actually Legal in the USA?

 There are actually some online gambling sites that operate legally in the United States.
 After the Department of Justice reinterpreted the UIGEA in 2011, three states, Nevada, New Jersey and Delaware, took it upon themselves to legalize online casinos and online poker sites in their jurisdictions.
 However, the DOJ's formal opinion clarified that US-based online sportsbooks would remain prohibited across the nation.
 At this time, it is illegal to own or operate an online sports betting site within US borders.
 Offshore sports betting at legally sanctioned destinations that are licensed and subject to regulatory oversight is not prohibited in any of the federal gambling laws in the United States.
 Only Washington State makes it a crime for its residents to gambling online.
 No other state specifically prohibits its citizens from gambling online at licensed offshore gambling sites.